userstyles-world/userstyles.world/terms-of-service.md

 ## PRIVACY POLICY

 We care about data privacy and security.
 Please review our Privacy Policy https://userstyles.world/legal/privacy-policy.
 By using the Site, you agree to be bound by our Privacy Policy, which is incorporated into these Terms of Service.
-Please be advised the Site is hosted in the United States.
+Please be advised the Site is hosted in the Netherlands.

 ## COPYRIGHT INFRINGEMENTS